-- Talks to new students as part of Welcome Week - Stand at Serendipity - Waste Awareness Week, promotion and events - Carnifal, promotion and events - Training for all domestic staff on waste management - Waste & Recycling session for International Students - Reminders for key staff on environmental incident reporting - "Putting the World to Rights Sessions" on topic including waste, the Climate Emergency, Bangor's Sustainability Achievements and the EMS - Student and Staff travel survey - Combined announcement of being Green Gown Awards Finalists and information on the nominated campaign Think Before You Drink - UNSDG sessions for European Funded projects - Sustainability and the Wellbeing of Future Generations Act sessions for KESS students - Climathon, promotion and events - Youth Climate Summit, organised by the School of Education - Announcement of our 100% renewable electricity supply - Earth Hour and World Environment Day - Contribution to lectures on courses including Strategic Environmental Management and Product Design - Papur Gwyrdd launch
+- Talks to new students as part of Welcome Week - Stand at Serendipity - Waste Awareness Week, promotion and events - Carnifal, promotion and events - Training for all domestic staff on waste management - Waste & Recycling session for International Students - Reminders for key staff on environmental incident reporting - "Putting the World to Rights Sessions" on topic including waste, the Climate Emergency, Bangor's Sustainability Achievements and the EMS - Student and Staff travel survey - Combined announcement of being Green Gown Awards Finalists and information on the nominated campaign - Think Before You Drink - UNSDG sessions for European Funded projects

+- Sustainability and the Wellbeing of Future Generations Act sessions for KESS students - Climathon, promotion and events - Youth Climate Summit, organised by the School of Education - Announcement of our 100% renewable electricity supply - Earth Hour and World Environment Day - Contribution to lectures on courses including Strategic Environmental Management and Product Design - Papur Gwyrdd launch

-8 Adequacy of Resources
+10 Adequacy of Resources

-As reported last year, the collection, retention and provision of data continues to be a barrier, improvements to data collection would have benefits beyond the production of this report.
+As reported last year, the collection, retention and provision of data continues to be a barrier to the production of this report and, as such, effective environmental management at the University.
+Improvements to data collection would have benefits beyond the production of this report.